-- Room to grow – It’s a good foundation that can be amended for something more advanced.
+- Room to grow – It’s a good foundation that can be built upon for something more advanced.

 So let’s get right into it.
 Here is an example of timing and dosage.

-For me, a 10:1 ratio of piracetam to choline is the best, but I’ve seen people recommending as much as a 3:1 ratio to as little as a 50:1 ratio.
-Some people don’t even need to take choline, however I wouldn’t recommend this since choline and piracetam have a very synergistic effect in addition to their own strong nootropic effects.
+An 8:1 ratio of piracetam to choline is often recommended but there are recommendations that vary as much as a 3:1 ratio to as little as a 50:1 ratio.
+Other people don’t even take choline however I wouldn’t recommend this since choline and piracetam have a very synergistic relationship and will only maximize the stacks potential.

-Although a beginner could start with another racetam than piracetam, I’d recommend it because it has a low side effect profile and give a good baseline to compare the rest to, because most people like the results and do decide to progress to a stronger type of racetam.
+Although a beginner could start with another racetam than piracetam, we recommend it as a good place to start due to its low side effect profile and it will also give a good baseline to compare other nootropics to.
+Basically, its a good introduction to the racetam family of nootropics and from there you can expand to others.

 In your busy, daily life, I would bet you do not do the same thing all day long, every single day of the week.
 Most likely you set aside time to study, go to class, exercise, go to work possibly, and every now and then maybe find time to sleep.